- Visio Stencil Drawing...

-Black Box Explains...T1 and E1.
+Black Box Explains...T1 and E1 benefits.

-If you manage a heavy-traffic data network and demand high bandwidth for high speeds, you need digital super-fast T1 or... more/see it nowE1 communication lines.
+If you manage a heavy-traffic data network and you demand high bandwidth for high speeds, Black Box has what you need to send your data digitally over super-fast T1 or... more/see it nowE1 communication lines.

-Developed more than 30 years ago and commercially available since 1983, T1 and E1 go virtually anywhere phone lines go, but theyre much faster.
-T1, used primarily in the U.S., sends data up to 1.544 Mbps; E1, used primarily in Europe, supports speeds to 2.048 Mbps.
-No matter where you need to connect—North, South, or Central America, Europe, or the Pacific RimT1 and E1 can get your data there fast!
+Developed more than 30 years ago and commercially available since 1983, T1 and E1 go virtually anywhere phone lines go, but faster.
+T1 sends data up to 1.544 Mbps.
+E1 supports speeds to 2.048 Mbps.
+No matter where you need to connect—North, South, or Central America, Europe, or the Pacific Rim—T1 and E1 can get your data there—fast!

-• Accessing public Frame Relay networks or Public Switched Telephone Networks (PSTNs) for voice or fax.
+• Accessing public Frame-Relay networks or public switched telephone networks for voice and fax.

 • Merging voice and data traffic.
-A single T1 or E1 line can support voice and data simultaneously.
+A single T1 or E1 line can give you several additional voice and data lines at no additional cost.

-• Sending bandwidth-intensive data such as CAD/CAM, MRI, CAT-scan images, and other large files.
+• Sending bandwidth-intensive data such as CAD/CAM, MRI, CAT-scan images, and other graphics with large files. collapse

 FlexPoint T1/E1 to Fiber Line Driver

 Installation and User Guide (Dec-04)